pagidalasaikiran/Speech-Emotion-Recognition/README.md

-# Speech-Recognition
+# 🎙️ Speech Emotion Recognizer

-An ML-powered app that classifies emotions in speech (happy, sad, angry, etc.) using the RAVDESS dataset.
-Audio features are extracted with librosa, and emotion classification is performed using scikit-learn or PyTorch models.
-Ideal for emotion-aware applications in voice interfaces.
+A machine learning app that classifies emotions from speech using the RAVDESS dataset.
+It extracts MFCC audio features and classifies emotions like happy, sad, angry, etc. using a Random Forest model.

+## 🔧 Tools Used
+- Python
+- librosa
+- scikit-learn
+- Gradio (optional UI)
+- RAVDESS Dataset

+## 🚀 How to Run

+1. Clone the repository
+2. Install dependencies: